ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 * Configuration - Many devices offer numerous options controlled by non-volatile configuration variables which can impact the device's security posture.
 These settings may have vendor defaults, but often can be changed by administrators, who may want to verify via attestation that the settings they intend are still in place.

 * Credentials - Administrators may wish to verify via attestation that keys (and other credentials) outside the Root of Trust have not been subject to unauthorized tampering.
-(By definition, keys inside the root of trust can't be verified independently)
+(By definition, keys inside the root of trust can't be verified independently).

 The TCG PC Client Platform Firmware Profile Specification {{PC-Client-BIOS-TPM-2.0}} gives considerable detail on what is to be measured during the boot phase of a platform boot using a UEFI BOIS (www.uefi.org), but the goal is simply to measure every bit of